What Is Inflation? Inflation Definition

 • Some of the most common ways to measure inflation include using the consumer price index (CPI), the producer price index (PPI), the personal consumption expenditures price index (PCE), and the wholesale price index (WPI).

-• Inflation and whether it’s good or bad can be subjective to the individual, other dependent factors, and its rate of change.
+• Inflation and whether its good or bad can be subjective to the individual, other dependent factors, and its rate of change.

 Inflation vs. deflation